-Have you ever noticed that kids are absolutely willing to ask questions, to say that they don’t know something, and to try to seek out the answers?
-Yes, there are exceptions, especially where they’ve had a bad experience somewhere in their lives, but by and large, this is what they’re programmed to do.
+Have you ever noticed that kids are willing to ask questions, to say that they don’t know something, and seek answers?
+Yes, there are exceptions, especially where they’ve had a bad experience in their lives, but by and large, this is what they’re programmed to do.

 Cultivate an attitude of child-like innocence, the sense of wonder a child feels when they see their first snow-fall or hold a baby for the first time, or sees their first rainbow.

 The transition from institutional schools to homeschool is not always easy.
 Many of us, myself included, tried to bring school home and stand up at the front of the class to “teach” the “students.”
 Try not to do this, but if you do, don’t beat yourself up either.
 We start with what we know, every single one of us.
 The key is to be patient and understand that the only constant in life is change, embracing it is the only way to maintain some level of sanity.